 2. Afrika African Festival

 The Afrika Festival debuted in 2003, on the 2nd weekend in July.
 Since then, it has attracted thousands of visitors, local and from abroad, to the Heslach District of Stuttgart.
-The festival is a meeting place for people of all nations; an ideal place to make new contacts or renew old friendships and enjoy colorful merchandise (seriously you will want to buy it all).
+The festival is a meeting place for people of all nations; an ideal place to make new contacts or renew old friendships and enjoy colourful merchandise (seriously you will want to buy it all).
 It has been one of my absolute favourite events this year.

 - Try the food from Madagascar, if you are a fan of spicy food.
-It will make you cry and you will love it.
+It will make you cry, and you will love it.